astronomer/docs/learn/get-started-with-airflow.md

 ## Step 8: View task logs

-When you tell Airflow to print something to the terminal, the output appears in Airflow task logs.
+When one of your tasks prints something, the output appears in Airflow task logs.
 Task logs are an important feature for troubleshooting DAGs.
 If a task in your DAG fails, task logs are the best place to investigate why.

 1. In the Airflow UI, open the **Grid** view.
 2. Click the `print_num_people_in_space` task to access details of the task instance.